mcumpl/react-lightweight-tooltip/README.md

-# react-lightweight-tooltip - A lightweight but powerful React.js tooltip component
+# A lightweight but powerful React.js tooltip component

 ## About
 I recently needed a lightweight React.js tooltip component that: